 Keep in mind that some products look like a bargain until you realize that one bottle, taken as directed, will last only a week or two.

-Pay attention to cost per day rather than cost per bottle.
+Pay attention to price per day rather than price per bottle.

 7. Herbal Remedies: Standardized Extracts vs Whole Herbs